Can you get broadband without a landline?

 Can you get BT fibre without a landline?

-BT’s standard fibre packages run the fibre cable from the local BT exchange to your green cabinet, and then use a phone line to connect you from the cabinet.
-So, you can’t access BT’s standard fibre services, such as their Fibre 1 package, without a landline.
+BT’s standard fibre deals run the fibre cable from the local BT exchange to your green cabinet, and then use a phone line to connect you from the cabinet.
+So, you can’t access BT’s standard fibre services without a landline.

 However, as mentioned above, if FTTP is available in your area, then you’ll be able to get full fibre without a phone line, as FTTP just uses fibre optic cable.